South Florida Bulls football

-The South Florida Bulls football team represents the University of South Florida.
-The Bulls began playing in 1997 and compete in the American Athletic Conference (The American) of the Football Bowl Subdivision (FBS) within the National Collegiate Athletic Association (NCAA).
-The team plays its home games at Raymond James Stadium in Tampa, Florida.
+The South Florida Bulls football team represents the University of South Florida (USF).
+The Bulls began playing in 1997, and compete in the American Conference (The American) of the Football Bowl Subdivision (FBS) within the National Collegiate Athletic Association (NCAA).
+The team currently plays its home games at Raymond James Stadium in Tampa, Florida, however the Bulls will host home games at a new $340 million on-campus stadium starting in the 2027 season.

 History

 Jim Leavitt era (1997–2010)

 In 1997, Jim Leavitt, previously the co-defensive coordinator at Kansas State, was hired as the team's first head coach.
 Their first team meeting was held under a shade tree, as the school had no proper football facilities on campus.
 The team started as a Division I-AA (now Division I FCS) independent for their first four seasons, finishing with a winning record three times and ranked in the AP Poll twice.
 During the 2000 season, their final year in Division I-AA, the Bulls beat three teams ranked in the top 15: No. 13 James Madison, No. 6 Western Kentucky, and No. 1 Troy State; as well as Division I-A Connecticut.
-That team finished with a 7–4 record, with all four losses coming to Division I-A opponents.
+That team finished with a 7–4 record, with all four losses coming to Division I-A opponents, however they were ineligible for the Division I-AA playoffs as they were to transition to I-A the following year.

 In 2001, the Bulls moved to Division I-A (now Division I FBS), where they remained independent.
-They joined Conference USA in 2003, but only stayed until 2005, when they became a member of the Big East Conference (now the American Athletic Conference).
+They joined Conference USA in 2003, but only stayed until 2005, when they became a member of the Big East Conference.
 On December 31, 2005, USF lost to NC State in the Meineke Car Care Bowl, the team's first bowl appearance.
 On December 23, 2006, USF won its first bowl game, the inaugural Papajohns.com Bowl, with a victory over former Conference USA rival East Carolina.
 Leavitt led the Bulls to 5 straight bowl games from 2005 to 2009, earning a 3–2 record.

 South Florida upset Top 25-ranked teams such as Louisville (2005), West Virginia (2006, 2007, 2009), Auburn (2007), Kansas (2008) and Florida State (2009).
 During Leavitt's tenure, the Bulls were 7–12 against opponents ranked in the Top 25.